JosephWildey/editor/README.md

 - Improve the GUI (make the popup scrollable)
 - Improve the architecture (improve efficiency)
-- Implement typical office tools into the word editor directly (e.g. launch independent calculator from menubar w/ option to insert equations or results into textbox)
+- Implement typical office tools into the word editor directly (e.g. launch independent calculator from menubar w/ option to insert equations or results into textbox.
+Not limited to a calculator.)
 - cloud synchronization (made for school projects after all)
 - improve analysis output (make it prettier, easier to read, etc)